 Gibraltar Life distributes its products through affinity groups, banks, and from an in-house fleet of Life Planners who target affluent customers and small businesses.

-Revenue for Prudential has grown over the last five years, including a 73% jump in 2012 to some $84.8 billion, primarily due to a legal settlement in the retirement segment.
-So it wasn't surprising when revenue fell 51% to $41.5 billion as the company had closed several transactions at the end of 2012.
-Revenue recovered by 30% to $54 billion in 2014 as the company saw growth in its US Retirement Solutions and Investment Management and Asset Management divisions.
-US Individual Life and Group Insurance also grew, but international operations declined that year.
+Revenue for Prudential has generally grown over the last five years, including a 73% jump in 2012 to some $84.8 billion, primarily due to a legal settlement in the retirement segment.
+So it wasn't surprising when revenue fell the following year; revenue has since been going back up.

 The company pursues growth in its current business lines, both organically as well as through acquisitions, joint ventures, and investments.

 Prudential has pursued intensive international growth in recent years, with a focus on expanding its insurance and retirement operations in emerging markets.
 It is concentrating on deepening its presence in markets where it already operates, such as Japan.
 To reach that objective, the company has spent about a decade building up its holdings in Japan through a series of acquisitions.
 To expand in China, Prudential is also carefully working on a 50/50 joint venture with a unit of the Chinese conglomerate Fosun Group.
 The company has already established a joint venture in India, which it also considers a high-growth market.
 Expanding in Europe, Prudential opened a new office in Milan in 2015.